History of the Assyrians: Revitalization, expansion and dominance

 One of Ashurnasirpal's most persistent enemies was the Aramean king Ahuni of Bit Adini.
 Ahuni's forces broke through across the Khabur and Euphrates several times and it was only after years of war that he at last accepted Ashurnasirpal as his suzerain.
 Ahuni's defeat was highly important since it marked the first time since Ashur-bel-kala (r.
 1073–1056 BC), two centuries prior, that Assyrian forces had the opportunity to campaign further west than the Euphrates.
-Making use of this opportunity, Ashurnasirpal in his ninth campaign marched to the coast of the Mediterranean Sea, collecting tribute from various kingdoms on the way.
+Making use of this opportunity, Ashurnasirpal in his ninth campaign marched to the coast of the Mediterranean Sea, collecting tribute from various Phoenician, Aramean, Cilician, and Neo-Hittite kingdoms on the way.
 A significant development during Ashurnasirpal's reign was the second transfer of the Assyrian capital away from Assur.
-Ashurnasirpal restored the ancient and ruined town of Nimrud, also located in the Assyrian heartland, and in 879 BC designated that city as the new capital of the empire, employing thousands of workers to construct new fortifications, palaces and temples in the city.
+Ashurnasirpal restored the ancient and ruined town of Kalhu (the biblical Calah and Medieval Nimrud) also located in the Assyrian heartland, and in 879 BC designated that city as the new capital of the empire, employing thousands of workers to construct new fortifications, palaces and temples in the city.
 Though no longer the political capital, Assur remained the ceremonial and religious center of Assyria.